Public submission for NMP nominations to open from Monday

 Among the requirements is that they must be able to actively participate in Parliamentary proceedings.

 Only names of people who qualify for appointment will be submitted to the Committee for consideration, said the statement.
-The recommendations of the Committee will then be submitted to the President for consideration.
+The recommendations of the Committee will then be submitted to the President for appointment.

 Chaired by Speaker Tan Chuan-Jin, the eight-member committee comprises of MPs Chee Hong Tat, Grace Fu, Koh Poh Koon, Sylvia Lim, Josephine Teo, Vikram Nair and Lawrence Wong.